 Does a 100 kW solar system need a G99 grid connection?

-Yes, in most cases.
-A 100 kW system exceeds the G98 threshold of 70 kW per phase on a three-phase connection, so it requires G99 grid connection application.
-G99 is the more involved process — application before install, DNO assessment, possible network reinforcement, with 6–18 month lead times.
+Yes — a 100 kW system needs a full G99 application.
+G98 connect-and-notify only covers installations up to 16 A per phase, roughly 11 kW on a three-phase supply.
+Type-tested equipment up to 17 kW per phase (around 50 kW three-phase) can use the streamlined G99 fast-track.
+At 100 kW you are well above both thresholds, so the full G99 route applies — application before install, DNO assessment, possible network reinforcement, with 6–18 month lead times.
 Application fees start at £1,500 and can reach £30,000+ if reinforcement is needed.
 We always run a constraints check and ENA Connections portal lookup before quoting.

 What is the payback period for a 100 kW solar system?